-Yes, the rate of pension is reviewed on 1 October every year and increased in line with the Jersey Earnings Index, for the 12 months ending on 30 June of the same year.
+Yes, the rate of pension is reviewed on 1 October every year and increased taking into account the Jersey Earnings Index and RPI Pensioner Index, for the 12 months ending on 30 June of the same year.

 Please note: you do not have to do anything to receive the increase.
 The increase will be paid to you automatically and you will receive a letter to advise you of your new rate payable.

 If you are living in the Island and have paid contributions in the last six years, you should receive a letter and a claim form from us about three months before you reach pension age.
 If you have not received these two weeks before your 65th birthday, please tell us.